Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose with a specific verb ('Save') and resource ('data to reuse later').
-It distinguishes from sibling tools like 'forget' and 'recall' by mentioning them explicitly, making the purpose unmistakable.
+The description clearly states the tool saves data for later reuse, specifying the verb 'Save' and resource 'data the agent will need to reuse later'.
+It distinguishes from sibling tools like 'recall' and 'forget' by mentioning them explicitly.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.